-The following work plan was developed by the DRCC's technical expert work groups based on the recommendations given in the Detroit River Canadian Stage 2 RAP Report and the most recent scientific information.
-The purpose of the workplan is to identify the actions that are necessary to achieve the restoration goals established, and ultimately re-designate, the remaining BUIs to a 'not impaired' status.
-The actions listed in this section are to address the remaining 'impaired' BUIs as no further restorative actions are necessary for the BUIs designated as 'not impaired'.
-This workplan has been updated annually since 2013, providing guidance to stakeholders of remaining short-term actions to be completed (to achieve delisting) and long-term actions (beyond delisting) in the Detroit River Canadian RAP for each fiscal year (April 1 - March 31).
+The following work plan was developed by the DRCC's technical expert work groups based on the recommendations given in the Detroit River Canadian 2010 Stage 2 RAP Report, a report that identified restoration criteria and recommended remedial actions to achieve them.
+The objective is to achieve the restoration criteria and redesignate the remaining 'impaired' beneficial uses to a 'not impaired' status and once achieved, the Detroit River can be delisted, a process that removes it from the list of "Areas of Concern" under the Great Lakes Water Quality Agreement.
+This workplan has been updated annually since 2013, outlining remaining short-term actions to be completed (to achieve restoration criteria and ultimately delist) and long-term actions (beyond delisting) for stakeholders in the Detroit River Canadian RAP for each fiscal year (April 1 - March 31).
+An 'X' under the year column indicates that the action needs to be completed while a ' \checkmark ' indicates that it was done.
+This document is updated annually.

-The following principles from the Detroit River Canadian Stage 2 RAP report (Green et al. 2010) are used by the DRCC to guide decision-making on AOC-related issues.
+The following principles from the Detroit River Canadian Stage 2 RAP Report (Green et al. 2010) are used by the DRCC to guide decision-making on AOC-related issues.
 For a full description please refer to the Stage 2 RAP Report.